• Skip to primary navigation

 A 3 layered cake with a slice taken out of it

-Make no mistake, my husband ate this entire cake by himself and he was NOT mad about it.
+Make no mistake, my husband ate this entire Chantilly cake by himself and he was NOT mad about it.
 I just had to make it after hearing all about the Whole Foods Bakery version and how amazing it is.
-Considering the cake isn’t kosher (wah!)
+Considering the cake isn’t kosher (boo!)
 I decided to make my own version.
 It did not disappoint.

-What is a chantilly cake made of?
+What is a chantilly cake?

 Chantilly cake can mean different things to different people and places.
-The cake in this recipe is a vanilla cake with a light whipped frosting that is filled with berries.
+The cake in this recipe is a vanilla layer cake with a light whipped frosting that is filled with berries.
 In other places like Hawaii, it is actually a chocolate cake!

 What does Chantilly Mean?